 Are you an effective facilitator of community-led development processes?
 This important skill is often not recognised, formally or informally.
-There are very few ways to get a Community-led Development (CLD) Facilitation qualification.
+However exciting new developments in education now mean a Community-led Development (CLD) Facilitation qualification is possible.

-This EduBit aims to assess and validate you have the competencies to plan and facilitate community-led development processes, hui, meetings and workshops – for a diverse range of groups – and to critically reflect upon your own practice.
+This “mini” qualification validates that you have the competencies to plan and facilitate community-led development processes, hui, meetings and workshops – for a diverse range of groups – and to critically reflect upon your own practice.

 It is more than simply something to add to your resume.
-The process is designed to strengthen your CLD practice and outcomes for local communities.
+The qualification process is also designed to strengthen and support the effectiveness of your CLD practice.

 Frequently Asked Questions

 WHAT PRACTICAL CLD FACILITATION EXPERIENCE WILL I NEED TO TAKE PART?